tenox7/wrp/README.md

 ### Websites are blocking headless browsers

 This is a well known issue.
 WRP has some provisions to work around it, but it's a cat and mouse game.
-The first and foremost recommendation is to change `User Agent`, so that it doesn't say "headless".
+The first and foremost recommendation is to change the `User Agent`, so that it doesn't say "headless".
 Add `-ua="my agent"` to override the default one.
 Obtain your regular desktop browser user agent and specify it as the flag.
-For example
+For example:

 ```shell
 $ wrp -ua="Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/119.0.0.0 Safari/537.36"